fabien-todescato/zcube/README.md

 * A **ZDDTree** is a symbolic expression that represents a sets of trees.
 * A **ZDD** is a symbolic decision-diagram based representation of a set of trees.

 The _ZDD_ type is not exposed by the public Clojure API.

+The overall algorithmic organization is as follows :

+* A _ZDDTree_ represents a set of trees the branch of which are labelled by strings.
+* A hashing scheme based on the _djb2_ hash functions transforms these labelled trees into trees with 64 bits integer nodes.
+* A tree can be represented as the set of its integer nodes.
+* The subtrees of a tree can be represented as a set of sets of integers, ie a _ZDD_.
+* A list of shared _ZDD_ then represents occurrences of trees.

 # Future Work